Bonne Santé Liposome: Liposomal Vitamin C - 150ml

 Vitamin C in collagen synthesis

-Vitamin C is an essential co-factor in the production of collagen, which is the main protein of connective tissues in the skin, bones, tendons, cartilage, blood vessels, cornea and blood vessels.
+Vitamin C is an essential co-factor in the production of collagen, which is the main protein of connective tissues in the, cartilage, blood vessels, cornea and blood vessels.

 - Provides structure and strength to the connective tissues